Comparing Mitsubishi Estate (MITEY) & Its Peers

 |2.42

-As a group, “Real estate agents & managers” companies have a potential upside of 6.64%.
-Given Mitsubishi Estate’s rivals higher probable upside, analysts plainly believe Mitsubishi Estate has less favorable growth aspects than its rivals.
+As a group, “Real estate agents & managers” companies have a potential upside of 6.50%.
+Given Mitsubishi Estate’s competitors higher possible upside, analysts plainly believe Mitsubishi Estate has less favorable growth aspects than its competitors.

-This table compares Mitsubishi Estate and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Mitsubishi Estate and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue